MicrosoftDocs/azure-docs/articles/virtual-desktop/configure-vm-gpu.md

 These instructions should have you up and running with GPU acceleration on a single session host VM.
 Some additional considerations for enabling GPU acceleration across a larger host pool:

 * Consider using the [NVIDIA GPU Driver Extension](/azure/virtual-machines/extensions/hpccompute-gpu-windows) to simplify driver installation and updates across a number of VMs.
 * Consider using Active Directory Group Policy to simplify group policy configuration across a number of VMs.
+For information about deploying Group Policy in the Active Directory domain, see [Working with Group Policy Objects](https://go.microsoft.com/fwlink/p/?LinkId=620889).